Dyke march: San Francisco

 The first San Francisco Dyke March was held in June 1993, and is celebrated every year on the last Saturday in June.
 The march begins in Mission Dolores Park with speeches, performances, and community networking; and ends in the Castro District.
 The dyke march is informal, with marchers creating their own signs and most people showing up to participate, rather than to just watch.
 The San Francisco Dyke March has high attendance numbers.

-The streets along the march route are lined with enthusiastic spectators in support of the women.

 In the early years, the San Francisco Dyke March Committee (a small group of volunteers) never applied for nor received a permit from the city, exercising the First Amendment right to gather without permits and often changed its route to avoid the police.